JayMwakideu/Cyber-Guard/README.md

 ## Acknowledgments

 I want to express my sincere gratitude to Nusantara and Universitas Indonesia - Japan International Cooperation Agency (UI-JICA Project) for their T-Gaurd development.
-This development has led to further integration of IDS.
+This development has led to further developments of the unified solution.

+## Contributors
+- e-Manyatta Community
+- CSTAK